UCL-ELEC0136/hackathon-solutions/README.md

   }
 }
 ```
-The task is also considered solved if the values of each object are correct.
+- The values of each object are mathematically correct.
-Please, [create a user](https://dba.stackexchange.com/questions/192507/how-to-add-useradmin-user-in-mongodb-atlas) with **read-only permissions** to access the database, and
-send publish the credentials in the `feedback` pull request of the assignment.

 ## Task 3: Classification with hand-designed features
 Now consider the following issue https://github.com/google/jax/issues/5501
 We seek answers to the following questions:
-- Is it an open or close issue?
+1. Acquire the commit object in question, and store it in a MongoDB Atlas database.
+Is it an open or close issue?
-- Retrieve all the comments in the issue
-- Store these into a local mongo database
+2. We seek to acquire the text corpus of the comment that most likely is the answer to the question in the issue title.
-- What's the comment with most `reactions`?
-Can you select the correct answer to the issue by using `reactions` count and type?
+3. As a discriminant, hand-designed feature, we consider the comment with the highest count of `heart` + `rocket` + `horray` reactions as the correct answer to the issue.

 #### Submitting task 3
 We will consider the task to be completed under the following conditions: